 2. Add 3-4 tablespoons of sugar to the solution.

-In order to allow the Mehendi color to penetrate deep into your skin, cloves being aromatic spices do wonders.
-Use this remedy over dried henna to darken its color.
+In order to allow the Mehendi colour to penetrate deep into your skin, cloves being aromatic spices, do wonders.
+Use this remedy over dried henna to darken its colour.

 How To Use?

 2. Run your hands over the fumes.